The Lovin' Spoonful

 and come and play the hardware in time

-cause the doctor said give him jug
+cause the doctor said give him jug band music

 it seems to make him feel just fine